HCS Score

 Overall HCS Score: 95 out of 100 — Halal

-Bitcoin solves a genuine problem — borderless, permissionless transfer of value.
-That's not speculation.
-That's a real financial service with real economic utility.
+Bitcoin solves a genuine problem, which is the borderless and permissionless transfer of value.
+That is not speculation.
+That is a real financial service with real economic utility.

 No single entity controls Bitcoin.
 No CEO can change the rules.
 No government can shut it down.
 This removes a major centralization risk that Islamic finance takes seriously.